shashankgupta5/SeleniumMavenProject/README.md

 ## Geting Started

 1. Clone repository
-2. Copy driver exe from ./src/resources/Driver/ to C:/Windows
-3. Launch command prompt and type 'mvn clean test site' and hit Enter
+2. Launch command prompt and type 'mvn clean test site' and hit Enter
-4. Test execution starts
+3. Test execution starts
-5. Run logs created under ./results/logs/TestLog.txt
+4. Run logs created under ./results/logs/TestLog.txt
-6. Run command mvn allure:report to generate the allure reports at ./target/site/allure-maven-plugin/index.html
+5. Run command mvn allure:report to generate the allure reports at ./target/site/allure-maven-plugin/index.html

 ## What's New
+v0.7-Deprecated support for IE and Edge Browser, support for Mac OS and dependency updates.
+Support for (*)NIX is not yet implemented.

 v0.6-Further dependencies updates.
 Initial prototype for fluent tests, following the key concept of act and assert.